Ryu-134/algo-racer/README.md

 ```

-### 2. Procedural Sound Generation
+#### 2. Procedural Sound Generation

-We avoid loading hundreds of `.wav` files by synthesizing audio on the fly using `NumPy`.
+Avoid loading hundreds of `.wav` files by synthesizing audio on the fly using `NumPy`.
 This ensures low memory usage and infinite pitch granularity.

 ---

-## 📚 Algorithms Included
+## Algorithms Included

 This project includes a comprehensive suite of algorithms to demonstrate various complexity classes: